chrisdone/website/posts/hell.markdown

 tags: haskell
 ---

-Hell is a shell scripting
-language that is a tiny
-dialect of Haskell.
+[Hell](https://github.com/chrisdone/hell) is a shell scripting language that is a tiny dialect of Haskell.

+I'm using it to generate this blog, instead of Hakyll.